alxfed/alxfed.github.io/_posts/2023-07-17-Name-your-new-profession.markdown

 ---
 ### "You will have to change your profession 5 times..."
-&nbsp;&nbsp;&nbsp;&nbsp;Once upon a time when I was a teenager somebody said something about the 'future of jobs' in a context of such rapid progress around us of something and I realized that probably I will have to change profession over the course of my life... maybe even several times...
+&nbsp;&nbsp;&nbsp;&nbsp;Once upon a time when I was a teenager somebody said something about the 'future of jobs' in a context of such rapid progress around us... and I realized that probably I will have to change profession over the course of my life... maybe even several times...
 My wife says that in her high school class a teacher even said to them: "Kids, you will have to change your profession 5 times in your lifetime." - or